Delingpole: Now Boris’s Green Gestapo Are Coming for Your Coal Fires

 Peiser says:

 “Cummings is a complete plonker.
-He thinks has to go green because it’s popular.
+He thinks the Government has to go green because it’s popular.
 But I’ve been warning for some time he will pay a hefty price for this.
 The public mood can turn very quickly.”

 He cites the example of France’s gilets-jaunes protests which were originally sparked by a small rise in petrol prices imposed by Macron as a tax to help save the environment.
 Britain, he argues, is heading in the same direction with a threatened rise in fuel duty – which could make a bitter enemy of Britain’s 40 million motorists.